 In other words, God's forgiveness and mercy are not primarily about our past but our future.
-They are not so much about God wiping away the sins of our past as God empowering us for our future.
+They are not so much about God wiping away the sins of our past as God empowering us for the future.
 God's love, God's forgiveness, empowers us to change our lives for the better.

 My brothers and sisters, today's second reading from Paul's Letter to the Philippians captures these two points of the Gospel.
 In effect, Paul wrote that justice or righteousness is always gift, never merited, and it is in sharing in the mystery and power of Jesus dying and rising that we are empowered to live better lives.
-Likewise, it is in sharing in the mystery and power of Jesus' dying and rising that we mature as human persons and as Christians or, to use Matthew Kelly's words, grow into the-best-version-of-ourselves.
-In this year's Best Lent Ever, Matthew Kelly reminds us that the biggest lie of all is that "holiness is not possible for me."
+Likewise, it is in sharing in the mystery and power of Jesus dying and rising that we mature as human persons and as Christians.